-We’d never heard of such a thing, but were smitten.
+We’d never heard of such a thing, but were smitten by the notion.

 With Shannon still in high school, we knew implementing the cruising idea would have to wait a bit, but that gave us time to research and analyze.
 Work or don’t work?
 Keep the house or sell the house?
 What about holidays, and friends, and Benny and Oscar (the dogs), and storing our stuff, and traveling to see Mallory in D.C. and Shannon in St. Petersburg, and about a zillion other things.
 Basically we decided what the hell, let’s just do it and figure things out as we go.